 Frequency Differences and Absolute Frequencies

 A much more difficult task is to measure absolute optical frequencies.
 An early approach, taken by several metrology laboratories in the world, was based on a frequency chain which started with a stable microwave reference (linked to a cesium atomic clock) and generated exactly known higher frequencies with a number of other oscillators.
-The frequencies of the latter were connected to the lower frequencies by recording beat signals with harmonics of the lower-frequency signals, and automatically adjusting the oscillator frequencies so as to maintain given beat frequencies.
+The frequencies of the latter were connected to the lower frequencies by recording beat signals with harmonics of the lower-frequency signals, and automatically adjusting the oscillator frequencies so as to maintain not only given beat frequencies, but a phase-coherent connection.
 Various kinds of nonlinear devices (Schottky diodes, metal–insulator–metal diodes, and nonlinear crystals) were used for generating harmonics in different spectral regions.
-By operating the intermediate oscillators as so-called fly-wheel oscillators, good temporal coherence could be achieved all the way from the RF region to microwaves, the far- and mid-infrared regions and further to visible light.
+By operating the intermediate oscillators as so-called fly-wheel oscillators, good temporal coherence was achieved all the way from the RF region to microwaves, the far- and mid-infrared regions and further to visible light.
+However, the technology was very demanding, and having the whole system perfectly working over long times was a substantial challenge.

 Frequency Comb Techniques